YosephKS/To-Do-Web-App/README.md

     mysql  Ver 8.0.17 for osx10.13 on x86_64 (Homebrew)
 ```

+Furthermore, it is **essential to have VPN set up** to run this Application because it uses Google Map API, which might disrupt its implementation if Chinese Network is used.

 # Executing Procedure

 After cloning the (master) repository, the following will be the procedure to run the Web Application.